anmolsangha23/StudyStacks/README.md

 - As a user, I want to be able to flag a card I am having trouble with.
 - As a user, I want to be able to delete any stacks I have no need for.
 - As a user, I want to be able to view the cards in my stack in a random order.
+- As a user, I want to be able to save my card stacks to a file.
+- As a user, I want to be able to load my card stacks from a file previously saved.